qingfeng0820/hadoop/note/spring/annotation_config.md

      }
      // beanContext's parent is null, because no ContextLoaderListener
      ```
-* Use ServletContextListener and DispatcherServlet for multiple servlet
+* Use ServletContextListener and DispatcherServlet for multiple servlets
-  * If there are multiple servlets need to share backend business spring context, can introduce ContextLoaderListener to load backend spring beans.
+  * If there are multiple servlets need to share the spring context of backend business, can introduce ContextLoaderListener to load backend spring beans.
   * Spring core context (context init-params: contextConfigLocation) loaded by ContextLoaderListener.contextInitialized.
   * Each DispatcherServlet just loads spring MVC related beans (servlet init-params: contextConfigLocation) separately by DispatcherServlet.init.
     * HttpServletBean.int -> BeanWrapper.setPropertyValues(PropertyValues, true) -> set contextConfigLocation to the instance of DispatcherServlet